-From November 2006 to June 2010 La Encantada operated a 1,000 tpd flotation plant.
+From November 2006 to June 2010, La Encantada operated a 1,000 tpd flotation plant.
 All production during this period from the flotation plant was in the form of a lead-silver concentrate.
-In 2007 La Encantada commenced construction of a cyanidation plant with a capacity of 3,750 tpd, and in 2009 began producing precipitates and silver doré bars.
+In 2007, La Encantada commenced construction of a cyanidation plant with a capacity of 3,750 tpd, and in 2009 began producing precipitates and silver doré bars.
 Commercial production was achieved on April 1, 2010, and the flotation circuit was placed in care-and-maintenance in June 2010.
-During 2011 several modifications were made to the cyanidation plant increasing its capacity to 4,000 tpd.
+During 2011, several modifications were made to the cyanidation plant increasing its capacity to 4,000 tpd.
 Since that time, the La Encantada operation has only produced doré bars.

 During the period of 2010 to 2013, La Encantada reprocessed old tailings from the flotation circuit with approximately 1,000 tpd of ore feed from the underground mine for a combined throughput of 4,000 tpd.
 Starting in 2014, silver market economic conditions precluded the reprocessing of tailings, and only ore production from underground workings was fed to the mill and the cyanidation plant.
-In August 2014, La Encantada began a plant expansion initiative to bring the crushing and grinding capacity to 3,000 tpd.
-The plant expansion was completed by the end of June 2015, commissioning began in July 2015, allowing for the ramp up to 3,000 tpd, which was completed by October 2015.
+In 2015, the plant was expanded to bring the crushing and grinding capacity to 3,000 tpd.

-In 2017 La Encantada started the construction of a roasting facility with the objective of increasing recoveries when reprocessing tailings.
-In 2018 the main components of the roasting system were installed, and commissioning tests were started in the last quarter and continued into 2019.
+In 2017, La Encantada started the construction of a roasting facility with the objective of increasing recoveries when reprocessing tailings.
+In 2018, the main components of the roasting system were installed, and commissioning tests were started in the last quarter and continued into 2019.
 Observations from the commissioning tests revealed materials handling issues at the feed and discharge of the roasting system.
 Engineering work is in progress to analyze these issues to establish whether there is an option of processing tailings material economically.

-Mine production tonnes and silver metal production since 2013 is summarised in Figure 5 below.
+Mine production tonnes and silver metal production since 2014 is summarised in Figure 5 below.

-Figure 5: Mine and silver production since 2013
+Figure 5: Mine and silver production since 2014